jezevec10/jstris-guide/usermode.md

   Returns: 1 (always succeeds).

   Resets the active piece to its default spawn position and updates the ghost piece.

+### `moveToWall`
+- `moveToWall(dir)`<br>
+  Parameters:
+  - dir: Direction, integer -1 (left) or 1 (right)

+  Returns: 1 on success, 0 on failure (invalid direction).

+  Moves the active piece horizontally until it hits a wall or obstacle stack (effectively a DAS activation).

+### `hardDrop`
+- `hardDrop()`<br>
+  Returns: 1 (always succeeds).

+  Immediately drops the active piece to the bottom of the playfield, locking it in place.
+Next piece in the queue becomes active.

+### `rotate`
+- `rotate(dir)`<br>
+  Parameters:
+  - dir: Rotation direction, integer -1 (counter-clockwise), 1 (clockwise), or 2 (180 degrees)

+  Returns: 1 on success, 0 on failure (invalid direction).

+  Rotates the active piece in the specified direction.

+### `holdBlock`
+- `holdBlock()`<br>
+  Returns: 1 (always succeeds).

+  Swaps the active piece with the piece in hold.
+If hold is empty, the active piece is moved to hold and the next piece becomes active.
+Can be used only once until hard drop is used (otherwise the function does nothing).

+### `moveX`
+- `moveX(dir)`<br>
+  Parameters:
+  - dir: Horizontal movement distance, integer between -10 and 10 (negative moves left, positive moves right)

+  Returns: The actual number of steps the piece moved (integer between 0 and the absolute value of dir).

+  Moves the active piece horizontally by the specified number of steps.
+The piece will stop moving if it hits a wall or obstacle before completing all steps.
+Returns the number of steps actually moved.

 ## Ruleset specification
 ### `attackTable`